-All full-time students (those taking three course units or more) are required to live on campus unless they meet one of the following criteria: achievement of senior status (completion of 27 course units before the beginning of fall term), 21 years of age by the day of fall term final enrollment, married or living with parent(s) or legal guardian(s).
+All full-time students (those taking three course units or more) are required to live on campus unless they meet one of the following criteria: achievement of senior status (completion of 27 course units before the beginning of fall term), 21 years of age by the day of fall term final enrollment, married and/or has dependents, or living with parent(s) or legal guardian(s) within 50 miles of campus.

 Compliance with the university housing requirement is a condition of enrollment, and a student who lives off campus contrary to this regulation will be subject to sanctions.
-Students with truly extenuating circumstances must apply to the Office of Residence Life to be reviewed for an exemption from these requirements.
+Students with truly extenuating circumstances must apply to the Office of Residence Life and Housing to be reviewed for an exemption from these requirements.
 Requests will not be considered while a student is not complying with the housing requirement.
 Seniors are encouraged but not required to live on campus.